-We are seeking only commissioned work or responses to call outs (mainly for inclusion in anthologies).
-Keep an eye on our posts for new call outs – we encourage you to submit for anthologies and events – if we like your work enough to publish single items more than once, we might ask to see more…
+We only accept responses to call outs (mainly for inclusion in anthologies).
+Keep an eye on our posts for new call outs – we encourage you to submit for anthologies and events – if we like your work enough to publish single items more than once, we ask to see more…